bipul724/price-tracker/docs/prd.md

 Acceptance criteria:

 - Tracking target is persisted in Supabase.
-- Duplicate tracking targets are prevented through an application-level check and database uniqueness constraint where practical.
+- Duplicate active tracking targets are prevented by an application check and a unique index over active rows.
+Re-tracking a deactivated target reactivates it and keeps its history.
+- Product name, URL and option label are taken from the store, not from client input.
 - The tracking record retains the source URL and option information required by the scraper.

 ### FR-04 Scheduled Scraping